Season of Nonviolence

 Inspired by the work of Mahatma Gandhi, Dr. Martin Luther King Jr., César Chávez and Chief Wilma Mankiller, the annual Season of Nonviolence honors these leaders’ visions for an empowered, nonviolent world.
 Colleges and universities throughout the country celebrate the Season of Nonviolence by bringing together community partners to educate and empower communities on how to use nonviolent methods to create a more peaceful world.

-2024 is the 16th year Central Oregon Community College has been hosting programming to honor the Season of Nonviolence.
+2025 will be the 17th year Central Oregon Community College has been hosting programming to honor the Season of Nonviolence.
 The programming is co-presented by The Nancy R. Chandler Lecture Series and the College's Office of Diversity and Inclusion.

 All Season of Nonviolence events are FREE and OPEN to the public.